cite-architecture/scs-akka/README.md

 Be sure your datafile is in the proper place with the proper name.
 By default it is `cex/library.cex` relative to the directory from which you invoke the `scs.jar`.

 Invoke it with `java -jar scs.jar`.

+If you find you need more memory for a big dataset, try:

+`java -Xmn16M -Xmx4G -jar scs.jar`

 This app requires Java 1.8.